 VISUAL INSPECTION is conducted when vendor brings cannabis to dispensary.
-Harborside buyer Rick Pfrommer (center) also breaks open buds to smell.
+Harborside buyer Rick Frommer (center) also breaks open buds to smell.

-When the lab begins testing for pesticides, indoor growers who have been using chemicals to kill mites and other pests will have to find organic alternatives or else bring their products to collectives that don't adopt safety standards.
+When the lab begins testing for pesticides, indoor growers who have been using chemicals to kill mites and other pests will have to find organic alternatives or else peddle their wares to dispensaries that don't adopt safety standards.

 "What's the difference between OG Kush and Afghan?
 They smell totally different, they taste totally different, they have totally different effects.
-They're both relatively high in THC, so we know it's not the THC..."
+They're both relatively high in THC, so we know it's not the THC... '

-The lab also intends to test for terpenoids -aromatic compounds that influence the smell, taste and effects of cannabis.
+The lab also intends to test for terpenes -aromatic compounds that influence the smell, taste and effects of cannabis.
 "We're going to map terpenoids," Lampach says.
-"What are the terpenoids that make Sour Diesel Sour Diesel?
+"What are the terpenoids that make sour diesel?
 What's the difference between OG Kush and Afghan?
 They smell totally different, they taste totally different, they have totally different effects.
-They're both relatively high in THC so we know it's not the THC..."
+They're both relatively high in THC so we know it's not the THC ... "